Information and Application

 - I have clearly announced each selection before rehearsing it, or included the titles in the video

 - I have included a PDF of either an analysis or lesson plan of the music rehearsed/conducted in the video.
+My ACDA number is listed on my materials.
+My name or other identifying information is not listed on my materials.

 - My video’s total length is between 8 and 12 minutes and includes a performance of one selection.